Gáspár Orbán: Military career

 In 2019, Orbán became a professional soldier.
 In 2020, he went to the Royal Military Academy Sandhurst with a study agreement with the Hungarian state and graduated in January 2021.
 He undertook five years of military service in exchange.

-Diplomatic career

 In October 2023, Orbán appeared, officially as a liaison officer, on at least 3 diplomatic trips to Chad and Niger as part of Hungary's diplomatic-military deployment in the Sahel strip.
-According to an investigation by Le Monde and Direkt36, Orban was crucial in securing political contacts, notably with the son of the President of Niger.
+According to an investigation by Le Monde and Direkt36, Orbán was crucial in securing political contacts, notably with the son of the President of Niger.

+During the parliamentary election campaign in April 2026, an interview was published with Hungarian Army Captain Szilveszter Pálinkás, who sharply criticized Viktor Orbán government's defense policy.
+He said about Gáspár Orbán that he had attended Sandhurst together in 2020, where Gáspár Orbán entered without a selection process.
+Orbán allegedly told him that he had a "divine inspiration" to help African Christians.
+After their return home, Orbán "was given an office in the Carmelite" and, as a first lieutenant, began planning the Hungarian Army's mission to Chad.
+According to Orbán, he also expected a 50% casualty rate in connection with the mission.
+According to Minister of Defence Kristóf Szalay-Bobrovniczky, the statement was made with political intent, and he wrote that "the Hungarian Defence Forces is an institution independent of party politics, and will remain so."
+He later denied that there was a Chadian mission, even though Szalay-Bobrovniczky himself had made several statements about it years earlier and parliament had voted on it.

+Following the 2026 election, in which Viktor Orbán suffered a landslide defeat, Gáspár Orbán was discharged from the army.
+He submitted his demobilization request months before the election.